kamranahmedse/developer-roadmap/content/roadmaps/101-backend/content/108-more-about-databases/108-cap-theorem.md

-# CAP theorem
+# CAP Theorem

-CAP Theorem is a Theoretical Computer Science concept stating that in any distributed system there are Three factors.

-<b>C</b>onsistency </br>
-<b>A</b>vailability </br>
-<b>P</b>artition Tolerance

-In any distributed system, there will be cases where the network goes down.
-This means you have to choose between designing a system for <b>C</b>onsistency (Data will be the same across all instances, meaning the application is unavailable) or <b>A</b>vailability (The Data will not be the same across all instances but the application will be available)
+CAP is an acronym that stands for Consistency, Availability and Partition Tolerance.
+According to CAP theorem, any distributed system can only guarantee two of the three properties at any point of time.
+You can't guarantee all three properties at once.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='purple' badgeText='Watch' href='https://www.youtube.com/watch?v=_RbsFXWRZ10'>What is CAP Theorem?</BadgeLink>